Chapter VI:

 Then Andromeda appeared in front of him, and she helped him to his unsteady feet.
 His legs hurt, too, he realised, and his arms.
 Everything hurt.
 But it didn’t matter.
 Because they were going inside, and Andromeda helped him get there.

-Once there, Bellatrix told them all to take their clothes off and put them by the fire, which they did.
-They huddled together by the same fire, the three of them: Andromeda, Sirius and himself.
+Once there, Bellatrix told them all to take their robes off and put them by the fire, which they did.
+They huddled together by the same fire, in just their shirts, the three of them: Andromeda, Sirius and himself.
 Bellatrix had left to get them all some hot chocolate milk from the kitchen.
 She came back with four steaming mugs a few minutes later – a few minutes in which Regulus had regained just enough feeling in his hands to carefully take his mug off the tray.
 But it was hot and hurt his hands, so he winced and nearly dropped it.

 Bellatrix raised her eyebrows.
 ‘Too hot?’